reza-nasirigerdeh/norm-torch/README.md

 | PreactResNet18 with layer normalization                       | --model preact_resnet18_ln                 |
 | PreactResNet18 with group normalization of group size e.g. 32 | --model preact_resnet18_gn --group-size 32 |

-#### Note: For the other versions of VGG, ResNet, and DenseNet, please specify the corresponding version number instead of 8, 18, 121, respectively.
+#### Note: For the other versions of ResNet and PreactResNet, please specify the corresponding version number instead of 18.
 **Example2**: ResNet50 with group normalization --> --model resnet50_gn \
-**Example3**: PreactResNet34 with layer normalization --> --model preact_resnet50_ln
+**Example3**: PreactResNet34 with layer normalization --> --model preact_resnet34_ln

 ### Other
 | Description                                                     | option                     |